dianacgaona/solo_project/README.md

 In a month period, this app will, at the least, do the following:

-- Creating a new user and logging in
+- Create a new user and logging in
 - Create a new pin or board for a user
+- Create a pin and assigning it to a board
+- Delete a board or a pin
-- Searching for other users by name or username
+- Search for other users by name or username
-- Searching for pins or boards by title or name
+- Search for pins or boards by title or name

+##### Bonus

+- Create messages route for users to communicate with each ohter
+- Create notifications for users to share content from the page as well as from the web.

 # Design Docs